Veterinary Monitoring Equipment Market Size and Share

 By Animal Type: Companion Care Leads While Livestock Accelerates

-The veterinary monitoring devices market size for companion animals reached USD 1.47 billion in 2024.
+The veterinary monitoring equipment market size for companion animals reached USD 1.47 billion in 2024.
 Dogs dominate through smart collars that track cardiac, respiratory, and activity markers.
 Consumer willingness to pay for preventive insights sustains device subscriptions that generate recurring revenue.
 Feline solutions are catching up via lightweight tags that overcome cats’ lower wear-tolerance and offer body-temperature, sleep, and activity analytics.

 Livestock applications are projected to post 7.89% CAGR, underpinned by dairy, beef, and swine producers’ need to improve feed conversion and lower mortality.
 Bolus sensors monitor rumen pH and temperature, enabling pre-emptive treatment of bovine respiratory disease.
 Ear-tag sensors with LoRa connectivity link to cloud dashboards for pen-level analytics, while integrated barn-environment monitors correlate ambient conditions with animal health.
-Government traceability mandates further standardize sensor usage across the veterinary monitoring devices market.
+Government traceability mandates further standardize sensor usage across the veterinary monitoring equipment market.

 By End User: Hospitals Dominate While Home Care Surges